KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 F = F0 + (F90 - F0) * (1 - VdotH)^5
 ```

-As the Fresnel term `F` is now an RGB value, the diffuse component is also affected:
+In the diffuse component we have to account for the fact that `F` is now an RGB value.

 ```
 c_diff = lerp(baseColor.rgb * (1 - max(F0.r, F0.g, F0.b)), black, metallic)